RaftsRafts are the basic constituents of our floating plants-. Their main charctersitics are: |

 The photovoltaic materials, in particular silicon and CdTe, have a negative thermal drift, i.e. they lose efficiency when the temperature increases.
 Water keeps the temperature of the panel constant thus avoiding the thermal drift, and at the same time the panel doesn’t lose efficiency.
 This allows us to realize a gain in efficiency of approximately 20% in the summer time.

-The system is not visible from the surface.
-In figure at left is shown in open basins with buoys which score its presence In figures below it is totally invisible.
-This is a project done for Venitian Villas who was awared of the first price from Venise region in 2016.
+In figures below it is totally invisible.
+This is a project done for Venitian Villas who was awared of the first price from Venise region in 2016. |

 Project of a SP2 for Villa Venier (near Padova).
 Venetian region awarded the first prize this porject in 2016